If you’ve ever wanted to learn how to knit with two colors, mosaic knitting might be a great colorwork technique to try first.

 Drawbacks of Mosaic Knitting

 - Using slipped stitches requires more attention to tension.
-The slipped stitches will need to stretch out as you continue to work the pattern.

 - You may have to adjust your gauge and needle size to prevent puckering.